The Complete Setup Guide for the Sony a1

 The Eye AF System

-Over the years Sony has lead the industry when it comes to its Eye AF technology that uses AI to help you achieve tac sharp results with a variety of different subjects.
-This started out focusing on humans but then added in animals with an emphasis on mammals such as cats, dogs, bears, and the like.
-With the a1, Sony has now added the ability to track the eyes of birds as well.
-The challenge is that because of the variety of different potential subjects, you have to manually tell the a1 to switch between looking for humans, animals or birds with the Eye AF feature.
-I have assigned this feature to a custom button on my Sony a1 along with the ability to switch back and forth between which eye I want to focus on within a subject.
-I will walk you through how to do this yourself a little later on in this blog post.
-Now, because so much of this is based on AI, this technology will only increase in accuracy and effectiveness as Sony releases firmware updates for this camera, which is great news for everyone.
+Over the years, Sony has led the industry with its Eye AF technology, which uses AI to help you focus on your subject’s eyes with sharp results.
+This started focusing on humans but added in animals, emphasizing mammals such as cats, dogs, bears, and the like.
+With the a1, Sony has now added the ability to track birds’ eyes.
+The challenge is that because of the variety of potential subjects, you must manually tell the a1 to switch between looking for humans, animals, or birds with the Eye AF feature.
+I have assigned this feature to a custom button on my Sony a1 and the ability to switch back and forth between which eye I want to focus on within a subject.
+I will walk you through how to do this yourself later in this blog post.
+Because so much of this is based on AI, this technology will only increase in accuracy and effectiveness as Sony releases firmware updates for this camera, which is excellent news for everyone.

 This setting can be found in the “Focus” menu tab under “3: Face/Eye AF” in the “Face/Eye Subject” setting.